This demo demonstrates an example of using neural networks to colorize a video. You can use the following models with the demo:

 -i "<path>", --input "<path>"

 Required.
 Input to process.

 --no_show Optional.
 Disable display of results on screen.

 -v, --verbose Optional.
 Enable display of processing logs on screen.

 Optional.
 List of monitors to show initially.

 To run the demo, you can use public or Intel's pretrained models.
-To download pretrained models, use the OpenVINO™ Model Downloader or go to the Intel® Open Source Technology Center.
+To download pretrained models, use the OpenVINO™ Model Downloader.
+The list of models supported by the demo is in the

 NOTE: Before running the demo with a trained model, make sure the model is converted to the Inference Engine format (*.xml + *.bin) using the Model Optimizer tool.